sfepy/sfepy/doc/tutorial.rst

 Below we show:

-#. how to solve a problem given by a problem description file, and
+* how to solve a problem given by a problem description file, and
-#. explain the elements of the file on several examples.
+* explain the elements of the file on several examples.

 But let us begin with a slight detour...

-Sneak peek: what is going on under the hood
+Sneak Peek: What is Going on Under the Hood
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 A top-level script (usually `simple.py` as in this tutorial) reads